pellepelster/pages/pelle.io/content/posts/testing-terraform-modules.md

 ## Cloud-init

-When the module is successfully applied, the cloud-init allows assertions to be made on the result of the cloud-init run that was used to provision the cloud VM.
+When the module is successfully applied, the cloud-init context allows assertions to be made on the result of the cloud-init run that was used to provision the cloud VM.
 Using the address and credentials from the previous step, a cloud-init test context can be created (➊) that lets us wait for the provisioning to finish (➋) and if finished to make sure that it was successful (➌).
 In case those assertions fail, setting the flag `printOutputLogOnTestFailure` (➍) prints the cloud-init log to `stdout` to help with debugging the issue.

 ```kotlin
 @ExtendWith(SolidblocksTest::class)